Published on New York State Department of Health, Wadsworth Center (https://www.wadsworth.org)

 We study the molecular basis of bacterial growth and cell shape determination in critical bacterial pathogens with “unusual” shapes.
 Our research helps us to understand how bacterial shape contributes to pathogenesis, and identifies vulnerabilities in understudied bacterial growth plans.

-Deputy Director, Division of Genetics
+Assistant Director, Division of Environmental Health Sciences

-Sudha Chaturvedi, Ph.D.
-[9]
+Sudha Chaturvedi, PhD [7]

 Director, Mycology Laboratory